 Join us and be part of the conversation shaping the future of animal law!

-Co-sponsored by the PBA Animal Law Committee.
+Presented in partnership with the PBA Animal Law Committee.
 Not a member?
 Join today!

 Special thanks to our annual course planners: